mintancy/Notes/notes-LLVM-cookbook/ubuntu16.04-desktop install LLVM.md

 Trying 'xdg-open' program...
 Remember to erase graph file: /tmp/dag._xxx.dot
 ```

-But I got an error when try to open this dot file
+Then I got an error when try to open this dot file

 ```
 gvfs-open: /tmp/dag._xxx.dot: error opening location: No application is registered as bandling this file.